adetorok/firstRepo/README.md

 - ```git remote -v```  -  checks if/what remote origin is connected, for testing purposes

+- 'git status' - show commits and if they are pushed or not

+- 'git log' - show commits ready to be pushed

+- 'git clone' - copy a repo and keep it connected to same remote repo

 # Making a git commit to GitHub: